Exact Dutch Yellow | Chicago Cultural Center

 afterglow | Volume Gallery

 Exploring the interplay of light and color, afterglow, presents concepts that have evolved over a decade of research, experimentation, and installations by Luftwerk.
-Through a large-scale immersive wall installation and a series contained light boxes, this exhibition reveals Luftwerk’s interest in the effects of a gradient of light, from brightness to darkness and the shifting perception of colors in different light conditions.
+Through a large-scale immersive wall installation and a series of contained light boxes, this exhibition reveals Luftwerk’s interest in the effects of a gradient of light, from brightness to darkness and the shifting perception of colors in different light conditions.

 Experimenting with light conditions—from day to night, light to dark—the color-coded wallpaper is activated through shifting color interactions and perceptions.
 These principles of light and color interactions are contained through a series of corresponding lightboxes.
 Each featuring a different color, they explore how color lives between light and dark and how this interaction affects spatial sensibilities.